-The Blue Lagoon is a bit polarizing; some say it’s overpriced and overcrowded, while other count it as a highlight of their time in Iceland.
-There are plenty of other hot springs and thermal pools around the country if you’d prefer, but accessing the Blue Lagoon is very easy from Reykjavik if you’re on a short trip.
+The Blue Lagoon is a bit polarizing; some say it’s overpriced and overcrowded, while others count it as a highlight of their time in Iceland.
+There are plenty of other hot springs and thermal pools around the country if you’d prefer, but accessing the Blue Lagoon is very easy from Reykjavik if you’re on a short trip to Iceland.

 Tips for Reykjavik and the Blue Lagoon:

 - Our travel deal included a three-night stay at the Icelandair Hotel Reykjavik Marina, which we really enjoyed.
 The hotel was clean and comfortable, with a great breakfast and a beautiful, convenient location.
 As the name suggests, we were right on the marina, which made for some nice strolling on the morning of our departure.
 The hotel is about a twenty-minute walk from Hallgrímskirkja and ten minutes from the Harpa concert hall.

 - One of the most cost-effective ways to experience Reykjavik is to purchase a City Card that includes “free entry to a great selection of museums and galleries, all swimming pools in Reykjavík and free unlimited travel by bus within the Reykjavik Capital Area.
 In addition, the card also gives you a free ferry trip to Viðey island and discounts on various tours, in shops and on services” (source).
 These cards are available at many hotels, museums, and tourist offices.
 If you’re planning to spend a couple of days in the city, the best value is the 72-hour card, which nets out to a little less than $18 USD per day.